wu-haoze/wu-haoze.github.io/_pages/about.md

 I am an Assistant Professor in Computer Science at Amherst College.
 I am also an affiliated Researcher with VMware by Broadcom.

-I envision a future where computer systems seamlessly integrate \emph{logical reasoning} and \emph{machine learning} to automate complex tasks in a scalable, reliable, explainable, and safe manner.
-Towards that end, I develop mathematical techniques to formally verify and guarantee properties of AI-driven systems.
-In addition, I investigate machine learning techniques to accelerate logical reasoning tasks.
+I envision a future where computer systems seamlessly integrate logical reasoning and machine learning to automate complex tasks in a scalable, reliable, explainable, and safe manner.
+To get there, I develop mathematical techniques to **formally verify and guarantee properties of AI-driven systems**.
+In addition, I investigate **machine learning techniques to accelerate logical reasoning tasks**.

 Previously, I got my PhD in Computer Science at Stanford, advised by Clark Barrett.
-Before that, I got my BS in Mathematics and Philosophy from Davidson College.
+Before that, I graduated with BS in Mathematics and Philosophy from Davidson College.

 **Selected publications:**
 - [Marabou 2.0: A Versatile Formal Analyzer of Neural Networks](https://arxiv.org/abs/2401.14461){:target="_blank"} [CAV'24]